krathul/Chips8/README.md

 ## CHIPS8
-CHIPS8 is a chip-8 emulator written using C++, and uses static binary translation.
+CHIPS8 is a chip-8 emulator written using C++.

 ### Building
 - clone the repo